 \section{Conclusion}

-In this work, we summarised both classic machine learning and deep learning technologies applied to heart sound analysis during 2017--2022, including denoising, segmentation, and classification.
-Databases available for these above tasks were introduced with evaluation metrics in our study.
-We also listed publicly released codes for implementation of heart sound classification.
-Additionally, several findings and limitations of heart sound classification were analysed and possible future works were discussed.
-Finally, we discussed the importance of heart sound interpretation in the context of deep learning.
-This work is expected to present a summary of the advances of heart sound analysis, provide helpful discussions, and point out promising research directions that are helpful for the community.
+This work summarised both classic machine learning and deep learning technologies for heart sound analysis from 2017 to 2022, including denoising, segmentation, classification, and interpretation.
+Available databases were introduced with evaluation metrics in this study.
+This work also listed publicly available repositories for implementing heart sound classification.
+Additionally, several findings and limitations of heart sound classification were analysed, and potential future works were discussed.
+This work presented a summary of the advances in heart sound analysis, provided insightful discussions, and highlighted promising research directions for the community.